Porges/porges.github.io/articles/drafts/what-not-to-do.md

 # What not to do

-Sometimes I feel like the only things I know about somewhere are _negative cases_.
+Sometimes I feel like the only things I know about software are _negative cases_.
 Here are some of them.

 ## Building, continuous integration, etc